 • More parties may be liable

-The new product liability rules determine that more parties may be liable.
-Next to manufacturers and importers, the rules also apply to authorised representatives, fulfilment service providers, distributors, and under conditions also online platforms, which are established in the EU.
-These parties may be held liable for damage as a result of defective products.
+The new product liability rules determine that more parties may be liable for products from outside the EU.
+This means that authorised representatives of manufacturers, fulfilment service providers, distributors, and, under conditions, online platforms based in the EU, can also be held liable.
 You should always check carefully what your role is in the distribution chain.

 • Extension of compensation